jmpnz/riscvemu/README.md

 `riscvemu` is a RISC-V emulator written in C++.

 The goal of the emulator is to act as a VM for another project I am working on.

 ## Build

-You'll need CMake & Ninja
+You'll need CMake & Ninja for building the main emulator binary which has limited functionality, to build tests you'll need a RISC-V toolchain.

+I personally used `riscv-gnu-toolchain` which builds `gcc` and other binutils that might be useful for debugging such as `objcopy` & `objdump`.

+To build the main binary you can run the following.

 ```sh